vitorinoninja/react-virtual-css-grid/README.md

     //	from a list and print neat components
     //
     //	considering you provided a given nItems value
-    //	absolutePosition is the item corresponding to certain scroll
+    //	position is the item corresponding to certain scroll
     //	columnPosition is the position of that iten's column on the grid
-    //	rowPosition is the position of that iten's row on the grid renderGridItem({absolutePosition, columnPosition, rowPosition}){
+    //	rowPosition is the position of that iten's row on the grid
+    //  scrollRatio is the current scroll position from 0 to 1 renderGridItem({position, columnPosition, rowPosition, scrollRatio}){
       //  defining some styles for the grid item
       //  only gridRowStart and gridColumnStart will be overwritten let style = {